CommonAccord/Site-Org/Doc/NDA/MIT/TLO/MutualForm.md

 1.Ti={Confidential_Information}

-1.0.Sec=When used in {this_Agreement}, the term “{Confidential_Information}” means confidential and proprietary information disclosed by one {party} (“{Disclosing_Party}”) to the other (“{Receiving_Party}”) that:
+1.0.Sec=When used in {this_Agreement}, the term "{Confidential_Information}" means confidential and proprietary information disclosed by one {party} ("{Disclosing_Party}") to the other ("{Receiving_Party}") that:

 1.1.Sec=prior to disclosure, is marked with a legend indicating its confidential status;

 1.2.Sec=is disclosed by {P1.Handle} and is or relates to unpublished research, invention disclosures, or unpublished patent applications; or

-1.3.Sec=is disclosed orally or visually, if {the_Disclosing_Party} identifies such information as confidential at the time of disclosure and, within 30 days of such disclosure, delivers to {the_Receiving_Party}’s primary contact for receipt of {Confidential_Information} a notice summarizing the confidential information disclosed.
+1.3.Sec=is disclosed orally or visually, if {the_Disclosing_Party} identifies such information as confidential at the time of disclosure and, within 30 days of such disclosure, delivers to {the_Receiving_Party}'s primary contact for receipt of {Confidential_Information} a notice summarizing the confidential information disclosed.

 1.=[01/Agt/Bit/Outline/1-3.Secs]